Is it safe to travel to Spain? Should I cancel my holiday?

 Torrential rain, which has amounted to a year’s worth in just eight hours in one region, has hit cities such as Valencia and Malaga, causing serious flash flooding.

-At least 95 people have died, with the death toll expected to rise as the search continues for dozens of missing people.
-As search and rescue teams try and locate many who are unaccounted for, more rain is also predicted to be on its way in some of the worst-affected areas.
+At least 158 people have died, but as search and rescue teams try and locate many who are unaccounted for, more rain is also predicted to be on its way in some of the worst-affected areas.

-On Wednesday (31 October), 70 air evacuations and 200 ground rescues were carried out in Valencia, as the regional leader of Valencia, Carlos Mazon, also announced that they are going to launch an aid package of €250m as local authorities begin to try and clean up the destruction on the roads as services are restored.
+The regional leader of Valencia, Carlos Mazon, also announced that they will launch an aid package of €250m as local authorities begin to try and clean up the destruction on the roads as services are restored.

+Emergency services are in their third day of search and rescue operations, with the official death toll rising from 95 to 158 in a day, with fears that as the floodwaters start to reduce, more bodies will be found in cars or under damaged structures.

-Spain’s prime minister Pedro Sánchez has announced that Valencia is to be declared a disaster zone following the deadly flash.
+Spain’s prime minister Pedro Sánchez has announced that Valencia has been declared a disaster zone following the deadly flash flooding.

-Speaking at the Emergency Services Coordination Centre in Valencia, Pedro Sanchez also said the official crisis level has been raised to level two.
+Thousands of people are still facing power and water cuts and shortages of essentials, especially in the eastern region which was the worst affected.

 Travel may be affected in areas of Spain where stormy weather continues.